ryanp32/fortify-fitness/README.md

 Now open the file and enter your Nookal API key.
 This will allow the script to communicate to Nookal.

+## Running the Script

-### CSV File
+### 1.Export CSV File from Ezidebit

 Export a CSV file from Ezidebit and put it in the `fortify-fitness` directory.
 Make sure to export the file with column headers.

-## Running the Project

-After completing the installation and configuration, you can run the script one of two ways.
+### 2.Export CSV File from Ezidebit

-#### Option 1: Double-click `run.sh`.
+#### Option 1: Double-click `run.command`.

-Ensure that you have configured `Terminal` as the default program to run .sh files
+This should launch a terminal window.
+If not, check that you have configured `Terminal` as the default program to run .command files.

 #### Option 2: Run via command line